Amychiu1/comp6841-security-project/README.md

 Each numbered/named subfolder contains:
 - The source code (`.c` / `.py`) and build script used at that layer
-- A `screenshots/` folder with the terminal/browser evidence for that layer

 ## Course